hamlet-io/docs/blog/2021-01-13-template-deploys.md

 This is where the template component comes in.
 The template component has some useful features to integrate your template resources with the rest of your hamlet deployment:

-- The template is provided to hamlet through our zip file s3 registry, you nominate a root template file which hamlet calls from inside of a nested Cloudformation Template.
+- The template is provided to hamlet through our zip file s3 registry, you nominate a root template file which hamlet calls from inside of a nested CloudFormation Template.
 This means you can provide your whole library of templates as a single image and then use instances to select the appropriate template to deploy
 - You can provide template parameter values through solution level configuration and extensions.
-This means you can generate dynamic parameter values using, links, environment details and anything else available in hamlet.
-Depending on what's in your template, hamlet can look after creating multiple instances of your template including deploying the same template into your account multiple times
+This means you can generate dynamic parameter values using links, environment details and anything else available in hamlet.
+Depending on what's in your template, hamlet can look after creating multiple instances of your template.
-- We capture the outputs provided by your template and include them as part of the state of the template component.
-This means other components in your solution can access details about the resources in your template allowing you to still use our standardised best practice components alongside your template
+- We capture the outputs provided by the template and include them as part of the state of the component.
+This means other components can access details about the resources in your template allowing you to still use our standardised best practice components alongside your template

 ## Deploying through Hamlet